rust-unofficial/patterns/intro.md

 ## Idioms

 Idioms are commonly used styles and patterns largely agreed upon by a community.
 They are guidelines.
-Idioms do not _have_ to be used, but if you are not writing idiomatic code you should have a good reason for it.
 Writing idiomatic code allows other developers to understand what is happening because they are familiar with the form that it has.

 ## Design patterns in Rust